laminas/laminas-inputfilter/docs/book/v3/application-integration/usage-in-a-mezzio-application.md

 The following example shows _one_ potential use case of laminas-inputfilter within a Mezzio-based application.
 The example uses a module, config provider configuration, laminas-servicemanager as a dependency injection container, the laminas-inputfilter plugin manager and a request handler.

-Before starting, make sure the lamina-inputfilter is [installed and configured](../installation.md).
+Before starting, make sure the laminas-inputfilter is [installed and configured](../installation.md).

 ## Create Input Filter